nkgoutham/invoice-generator-v2/docs/database-schema.md

 # Database Schema Documentation

 ## Overview
 This document provides a comprehensive overview of the database schema for the easyinvoice application.
-The database is designed to support freelancers in managing clients, invoices, and payments.
+The database is designed to support freelancers in managing clients, invoices, payments, and expenses.

 ## Tables